15 Best Things to do in Mesa Verde National Park

 Start your trip from Mesa Verde Visitor and Research Center

 Mesa Verde Visitor and Research Center should be your first stop before your visit.
-You can take actual maps from here, check current weather and road conditions, ask the ranger about hiking trails.
-Is located near the park entrance, just off of US 160.
-Visitor Center also houses a museum collection of exhibits about the richness of Ancestral Puebloan culture and daily life.
+You can take actual maps from here, check current weather and road conditions, and ask the ranger about hiking trails.
+It is located near the park entrance, just off US 160.
+The visitor Center also houses a museum collection of exhibits about the richness of Ancestral Puebloan culture and daily life.
 So, it’s a perfect place to learn about Mesa Verde.
 You will also find a bookstore and souvenir shop.
 Due to COVID-19, the center was closed, so check before your visit to see if it is already open.

-Pro Tip: There are two parts: Chapin Mesa and Wetherill Mesa area in the Park.
+Pro Tip: There are two parts in the Park: Chapin Mesa and Wetherill Mesa area.
 If you only have half a day to visit, start from Mesa Top Ruin Road, and focus on the Chapin Mesa part.
 And after that, the second part.

 Visit Chapin Mesa

 - Admire Spruce Tree House.
-The best views of Spruce Tree House you will get from viewpoints near the Chapin Mesa Archeological Museum.
-It’s worth your stop, due to Spruce Tree House is the best-preserved cliff dwelling in Mesa Verde.
+You will get the best views of Spruce Tree House from viewpoints near the Chapin Mesa Archeological Museum.
+It’s worth your stop because Spruce Tree House is the best-preserved cliff dwelling in Mesa Verde.

 - Visit Far View Sites Complex.
-During a drive through Chapin Mesa is also worth stopping at Five Mesa Top Villages & Far View Reservoir.
-This part of the mesa top community includes Far View House, four other villages, and a dry reservoir.
+A drive through Chapin Mesa is worth stopping at Five Mesa Top Villages & Far View Reservoir.
+This part of the mesa top community includes the Far View House, four other villages, and a dry reservoir.
 In ancient times, the community was a place of modest homes interspersed with small farm fields.
-It was a place filled with people, vibrant life, and constant change.
+It was filled with people, vibrant life, and constant change.
 During this short 3/4 mile trail (1,2 km), you can learn about Ancestral Pueblo life between 900 to 1300 CE.